tomik-z-cech/PP3-Fallout-Hangman/README.md

 This project uses Google sheets.

 **Reasons :**
-- Save large protions of text - sheet `(text)`
+- Save large amounts of text - sheet `(text)`
 - Database of hidden words - sheet `(words)`
 - Database of High Scores - sheet `(highscores)`
 - Record of history of accesses - sheet `(history)`

-It is necessary to implement the following code to access the file with given credentials *(appnedix 26)*.
+It is necessary to implement the following code to access the file with given credentials *(appenedix 26)*.

 [Google sheet credentials documentation](https://cloud.google.com/docs/authentication/provide-credentials-adc)